a-monroy99/text-editor1/README.md

 ## Usage

-This app willl be helpful in place you where you might not have internet connection and you have a super good ideaaa you want jote down
+This app willl be helpful in place you where you might not have internet connection and you have a super good idea you want jote down

 ![image of the text editor app](client/src/images/jate.png)